Milișăuți

 Milișăuți (Milleschoutz) is a town in Suceava County, northeastern Romania.
-It is situated in the historical region of Bucovina.
+It is situated in the historical regions of Bukovina and Western Moldavia.
 Milișăuți is the fifteenth largest urban settlement in the county, with a population of 4,657 inhabitants, according to the 2021 census.

 It was declared a town in 2004, along with seven other localities in Suceava County.
 The town administers the former village of Bădeuți (Deutsch Badeutz or Badeutz Deutsch), which became a neighborhood in 2004, and Gara and Lunca, with the status of associated villages.

 Iaslovăț village was also part of Milișăuți until 2002, when it was split off to form a separate commune.
 The commune was called Emil Bodnăraș from 7 September 1976 to 20 May 1996.

 Milișăuți lies on the banks of Suceava River.
 It is located in the north-central part of the county, 8 km from Rădăuți.
 Despite being a town, the main occupation of the local people is agriculture.
 Milișăuți is known for its production of cabbage and cucumber.
 In the past, the town was also inhabited by a German community, more specifically by Bukovina Germans.

 Administration and local politics

 Town council

+The town's former local council had the following political composition, according to the results of the 2020 Romanian local elections: